franks42/prudentTable-Lua/README.md

 The "Lua-table" is an incredibly versatile data-structure and its hash-table-like interface is molded to present the user with multiple personalities: an array-component and a map-component.
 The problem is that sometimes those personalities seem to fuze when it's unclear what table elements are truly part of the array-component and which are pure map entries.
 The associated confusion can lead to a somewhat schizophrenic table-view.

-The prudentTable-array is the array component of a Lua-table t and is defined by all positive integer keys smaller-equal to pT.len(t).
+The pTable-array is the array component of a Lua-table t and is defined by all positive integer keys smaller-equal to pT.len(t).
 The namespace for all the possible keys for the map-component of t are all possible keys except those used by the array-component.
 As a consequence, when we change the size of the array from say 10 to 15, then we take away 5 possible keys from the map-component and move those to the array-keys.
 When we decrease the array length, the opposite it true: we remove array-keys and add them to the map-key-namespace.

 This clear distinction is important to explain the different "sizes", or number of iterations between the table, its array-component and its map-component.
 Because of the somewhat ambiguous use of nil, we will try to avoid any confusion by clear separation.